-The dilutive effect of stock options considers the number of shares presumed issued without consideration, calculated as the difference between the number of shares deemed to have been issued (by assuming the outstanding stock option grants are exercised) and the number of shares that would have been issued at the average market price for the year (the number of shares that would have been issued using the issuance proceeds, using the average market price of the Company's common shares for the period).
-For the three months ended March 31, 2019, an average of 227,049 antidilutive stock options (44,447 for the three months ended March 31, 2018) were excluded from the calculation.
+The dilutive effect of stock options considers the number of shares presumed issued without consideration, calculated as the difference between the number of shares deemed to have been issued (by assuming the outstanding stock option grants are exercised) and the number of shares that would have been issued at the average market price for the year (the number of shares that would have been issued using the issuance proceeds, using the average market price of the Company's common shares for the period.
+Following the change in company's structure (Note 17), the stock option plan was transferred to iA Financial Corporation.
+For the three months ended March 31, 2018, an average of 44,447 antidilutive stock options were excluded from the calculation.

-Veighted average number of outstanding shares (in millions of units) dd: dilutive effect of stock options granted and outstanding (in millions of units) Three months ended March 31 2019 2018 Net income attributed to common shareholders 151 139 Weighted average number of outstanding shares (in millions of units) 108 107 Add: dilutive effect of stock options granted and outstanding (in millions of units) 1 Weighted average number of outstanding shares on a diluted basis (in millions of units) 108 108 Diluted earnings per share (in dollars) 1.40 1.29
+(Unaudited) Three months ended March 31, 2018 Net income attributed to common shareholders 139 Weighted average number of outstanding shares (in millions of units) 107 Add: dilutive effect of stock options granted and outstanding (in millions of units) 1 Weighted average number of outstanding shares on a diluted basis (in millions of units) 108 Diluted earnings per share (in dollars) 1.29